Axially Loaded Pile Analysis

 head displacements provide the load displacement curve.

-and q-z curve at the pile base for compressive loading.
+length and Q-z curve at the pile base for compressive loading.

 Multiple t-z curves are generated for each soil layer.
 The